What Is a Keylogger? Unlock the Secrets of Online Safety

 Types of Keylogger

-Types of what is a keylogger show the different ways attackers track victims.
-Each works differently but shares the same goal—secretly recording keystrokes.
-Knowing these variations helps spot red flags and prevent compromise.
+Keyloggers come in different forms, but they all share the same goal—secretly recording keystrokes.
+Understanding these variations helps spot red flags and prevent compromise.

 This breakdown of types of what is a keylogger shows that no device is immune—desktops, laptops, and even smartphones can be compromised.